esy/esy.github.io/docs/how-it-works.md

 ### Build Steps

-The `build` entry in the `esy` config object is an array of build steps executed in sequence.
+The `build` entry in the `esy` config object is an array of build steps to be executed in sequence.

 There are many built-in environment variables that are automatically available to you in your build steps.
 Many of these have been adapted from other compiled